eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 Not to mention that the primary ranked method being pushed is IRV, which is a terrible voting system that has many well-documented flaws, and I would never recommend it for any serious use case (don't worry, we will get there).
 I plan to go into the serious problems with IRV in another post in the future.

 In contrast, the Approval voting method has *none* of these problems.
 It is simple to understand, simple to vote with, simple to count, simple to audit, and simple to trust.
+And the benefits for adopting Approval voting are *massive*.

 ## The Logistical Case for Approval Voting